-Answer: Good Morning!
-Thank you for contacting us.
-We'd be happy to give you some more information on our dewatering tubes and how to receive pricing.
-The sludge and sediment dewatering tubes can be made in several configurations depending on the surface you have available.
-There a few factors which influence the overall performance, such as % of water content in the media, size of the particles, shrinkage when dry and soil composition.
+Answer: We'd be happy to give you some more information on our dewatering tubes and how to receive pricing.
+The sludge dewatering tubes can be made in several configurations depending on the surface you have available.
+Factors influencing the overall performance include the percentage of water content in the media, size of the particles, shrinkage when dry, and soil composition.

-We recommend our 4 X 6 Monofilament Geotextile Fabric for larger operation where 30’, 45’ or 60’ circumference is required.
-This has excellent UV and filtration properties and performs very well.
-We have found that using flocculent in combination with the dewatering tubes improve performance (solidification, filtering and discharge rates).
-Lengths start at 50' and go to 200'.
-We can custom manufacture a tube to meet your exact specifications, however, if you require this for your location.
+Our dewatering tubes are excellent for larger operations, with circumferences ranging from 15 to 90 feet.
+They have excellent UV and filtration properties and can dredge a lake or other large body of water very well.
+We recommend using flocculent in combination with the dewatering tubes to improve performance (solidification, filtering, and discharge rates).
+Lengths start at 50' and go to 250'.
+We can also custom manufacture a tube to meet your exact project specifications.

-Geotextile tubes are filled through ports located throughout the tube.
+Geotubes are filled through ports located throughout the tube.
 Ports are typically spaced evenly along the tube.
-The amount of ports, as well as the spacing, will depend greatly on the size of your tube.
-Tubes may contain one, two, or three ports.
+The number of ports, as well as the spacing, depends greatly on the size of the geotextile tube.
+Sludge tubes contain 1 to 5 ports, with 1 port for every 50' of length.
 These ports can be filled through hoses and pumps.